xuqi2024/openflexure-microscope/docs/usb_cameras/b0196_preparation.md

 # Prepare the Arducam B0196 USB webcam for mounting

 This section describes how to prepare an Arducam B0196 USB camera module to use with versions of Openflexure optics modules.
-The Arducam B0196 module uses the same Sony IMX219 sensor as the Picamera V2.1, but gives a USB interface instaead of the Raspberry Pi camera interface.
+The Arducam B0196 module uses the same Sony IMX219 sensor as the Picamera V2.1, but gives a USB interface instead of the Raspberry Pi camera interface.
 It is not supported in the Openflexure software, but it can be used with many simple webcam programs.

 {{BOM}}

 [pliers]: ../parts/tools/pliers.md "{cat:tool}"
 [Pi Camera lens tool]: ../parts/tools/pi_camera_lens_tool.md "{cat:tool, note: 'This would come with the [Raspberry Pi Camera Module v2](../parts/electronics.yml#PiCamera_2).
 If you have not got one, you can 3D print a [workaround lens remover](../workaround_lens_remover.md).'}"

+[Arducam B0196 USB camera module]: ../parts/electronics.yml#Arducam_B0196 "{cat:electronic}"

 ## Remove the outer board surround {pagestep}